 This can be done by predicting the volume of business and work to be done and drawing on previous experience.
-For example if a wildlife park expects 2000 visitors through their gate on ‘Mother’s Day’, which is almost twice the average for any other Sunday in that month, extra admissionstaff, entertainment staff and catering staff will be needed.
+For example if a wildlife park expects 2000 visitors through their gate on ‘Mother’s Day’, which is almost twice the average for any other Sunday in that month, extra admission, entertainment and catering will be needed.

-Both always directly influence staff levels on the roster; an example of this in the restaurant trade : cafes employ one waiter per 25 covers, a function venue (perhaps for a buffet service) employ one waiter for 20 covers, silver service or fine-dining employ one waiter for 12 -15 covers.
-Kitchen staff that are needed to support these workers will also vary.
+Both always directly influence levels on the schedule; an example of this in the restaurant trade : cafes employ one waiter per 25 covers, a function venue (perhaps for a buffet service) employ one waiter for 20 covers, silver service or fine-dining employ one waiter for 12 -15 covers.
+Kitchen that are needed to support these workers will also vary.

 More about Special Requirements and Fluctuating Business Volume:

-A clever manager is constantly aware of these factors and how they might reflect on his or her business, and influence the amount of staff that needs to be rostered onto each shift.
+A clever manager is constantly aware of these factors and how they might reflect on his or her business, and influence the amount of that needs to be onto each shift.